State soccer: Playing with 'nothing to lose,' Millard North continues improbable run by knocking off mainstay Omaha Marian

 “It’s a lot of special things going on,” Abueg said.
 “We have the kids who came back from club.
 We have two classes that have never been here before.”

 In the 14th minute, Ahovissi scored her first goal of the match.
-Ahovissi dinked the ball around the Marian goalkeeper and tapped it into the open net to open the scoring.
+Ahovissi dinked the ball around the Marian goalkeeper and tapped it into the open net to start the scoring.

 Ahovissi ripped off a shot from 25 yards out that hit the underside of the crossbar and bounced over the line to restore Millard North’s lead for the remainder of the match.